sean-esk/Auto-Claude/README.md

 4. **QA Fixer** — Fixes issues in a self-healing loop (up to 50 iterations)

 Each session runs with a fresh context window.
 Progress is tracked via `implementation_plan.json` and Git commits.

+**Phase 3: Merge**

+When you're ready to merge, AI handles any conflicts that arose while you were working:

+1. **Conflict Detection** — Identifies files modified in both main and the build
+2. **3-Tier Resolution** — Git auto-merge → Conflict-only AI → Full-file AI (fallback)
+3. **Parallel Merge** — Multiple files resolve simultaneously
+4. **Staged for Review** — Changes are staged but not committed, so you can review before finalizing

 ### 🔒 Security Model